 Obtaining a hunting license depends on local laws.
 For example, in Ontario, someone wanting to hunt must pass a firearms safety course and a hunter’s education course.

-The process for getting a permit is different in other provinces and territories: either online or through a licensed hunting outfitter who can apply for a license on your behalf.
+Getting a permit is different in other provinces and territories: either online or through a licensed hunting outfitter who can apply for a license on your behalf.

 Getting a licence for a firearm